Writers and Composers

 JEFF BLUMENKRANTZ (composer, “Precious Little Jewel”, adapted from “The Story of an Hour”) was co-nominated for the Tony Award for Best Original Score for Urban Cowboy, and has received both the Mary Martin Award from the National Institute for Music Theater and the 2011 Fred Ebb Award for Excellence in Musical Theatre Songwriting.

 MORRIS BOBROW (librettist / composer / lyricist, “Love and Money”) has written many long-running musical revues, including Party of One, With Relish, and Are We Almost There?, which ran for seven, four, and three years, respectively, all in San Francisco.
-He also co-wrote the revues Wrinkles, And, What, Give Up Show Biz?, and Quirks.
-His revues have been produced in New York, Los Angeles, Montreal, Boston, Denver, Phoenix, Vancouver, and Singapore.
+He also co-wrote the revues Wrinkles, Quirks, and And, What, Give Up Show Biz?.
+His revues have been produced in New York, Los Angeles, Montreal, Singapore, Sydney, Boston, Denver, Phoenix and Vancouver.

 JOYCE BRAMBERG (librettist / composer / lyricist, “The Hook”, adapted from “The Chaser”) composed the music for The Princess and the Frog, with book and lyrics by Norman and Harriet Belkin.
 She also co-wrote the book, Who Are These People?, and is a member of the Academy of New Musical Theatre in Los Angeles.